NOTE: Percentages reflect Colorado Pols’ estimated chances of winning a particular race. Numbers are not intended to estimate final margin of victory.

 Two-term State Treasurer has been on this path for a long time now.

 Former one-term state Representative is in the race and says he plans to spend millions of his own money in order to get to the Governor’s Mansion.

 Johnston cannot beat Perlmutter in a Democratic Primary.
 Period.

 (D) Cary Kennedy (20%)

-Former State Treasurer has been eyeing this race for several years.
-Hard to see how she gets past Perlmutter or Salazar, though.
+Former State Treasurer has been eyeing this race for several years; she can’t get past Perlmutter, either.